nllz/IRTF-HRPC/draft-association.md

 Peer-to-peer (P2P) is esentially a model of how people interact in real life because "we deal directly with one another whenever we wish to" {{Vu}}.
 Usually if we need something we ask our peers, who in turn refer us to other peers.
 In this sense, the ideal definition of P2P is that "nodes are able to directly exchange resources and services between themselves without the need for centralized servers" and where each participating node typically acts both as a server and as a client {{Vu}}.
 In RFC 5694 P2P has been defined as peers or nodes that should be able to communicate directly between themselves without passing intermediaries, and that the system should be self-organizing and have decentralized control {{RFC5694}}.
 With this in mind, the ultimate model of P2P is a completely decentralized system, which is more resistant to speech regulation, immune to single points of failure and have a higher performance and scalability.
 Nonetheless, in practice some P2P systems are supported by centralized servers and some others have hybrid models where nodes are organized into two layers: the upper tier servers and the lower tier common nodes {{Vu}}.

 Since the ARPANET project, the original idea behind the Internet was conceived as what we would now call a peer-to-peer system {{RFC0001}}.
 Over time it has increasingly shifted towards a client/server model with "millions of consumer clients communicating with a relatively priviledged set of servers" {{NelsonHedlun}}.
-## SYNTAX: add a space between these paragraphs.

 Whether for resource sharing or data sharing, P2P systems are a form of enabling freedom of assembly and association.
 Not only they allow for effective dissemination of information, but *they* also because leverage computing resources by diminishing costs allowing for the formation of open collectives at the network level.
 At the same time, in completely descentralized systems the nodes are autonomous and can join or leave the network as they want also makes the system unpredicable: a resource might be only sometimes available, and some others it might be missing or incomplete {{Vu}}.
 Lack of information might in turn make association or assembly more difficult.
 ## GRAMMAR: correct the following --->...but also because they leverage computing resources